Atlas Data Lake SQL Integration to Form Powerful Data Interactions

 MongoDB has all the tools to read, transform, and analyse your documents for almost any use-case.

-Whether your data is in an Atlas operational cluster, in a service, or on cold storage like S3, Atlas Data Lake will provide you with the ability to join the data in real time.
+Whether your data is in an Atlas operational cluster, in a service, or on cold storage like cloud object storage, Atlas Data Lake will provide you with the ability to join the data in real time.
 With the option to use powerful join SQL syntax and SQL-based BI tools like Tableau, you can get value out of the data in no time.

 Try Atlas Data Lake with your BI tools and SQL today.